 The regulations are collected, rearranged by subject, and published in the Code of Federal Regulations.

-A legal newspaper published every Congressional business day.
+A legal newspaper published every government business day.
 Contains all federal agency regulations (final rules).
 Also contains notices, proposed rules, presidential proclamations, executive orders, and public laws.
 Rules and proposed rules include citations to the Code of Federal Regulations (C.F.R.).
 Arrangement is alphabetically by agency.
-Monthly and annual indexes (Ref KF70 .A21) are arranged by agency with some general subject references.
 Published since 1936.
-The Federal Register is available in several online versions; dates of coverage and searching capabilities differ.
+The Federal Register is available in several online versions; searching capabilities differ.